 Read Acts 2:1-11 together and further explain the meaning to your children.

 Alternative to cake: Make a “Fruit Salad of the Holy Spirit” (with 12 different fruits)

-The first ever novena began the day Jesus ascended to Heaven and ended on Pentecost with the fulfillment of the Holy Spirit descending on Mary and the Apostles.
-Now, that’s one powerful novena.
+The first ever novena began the day Jesus ascended to Heaven and ended on Pentecost, with the fulfillment of the Holy Spirit descending on Mary and the Apostles.
+Talk about one powerful Novena!

 The novena in honor of the Holy Spirit is the only novena officially prescribed by the Church and was first made at the direction of Jesus himself.

 You can pray the novena to the Holy Spirit any time, but it is traditionally prayed in preparation for Pentecost.

 Ask the Holy Spirit to enter your spiritual life in a special way this year.
 Pray the novena to the Holy Spirit.